Office of Victim Assistance

 The VINE telephone notification service is a release notification service only.
-The service will not inform registrants(s) of upcoming Parole Board interviews or the results of Parole Board interviews.
+The service will not inform registrants(s) of upcoming Board interviews or the results of Board of Parole interviews.
 Notification of that information requires the victim(s) to register with the Department's Office of Victim Assistance utilizing the form supplied by the District Attorney office or utilizing the form available on this site.

 - E-mail Notification

 The VINE e-mail notification service is a release notification service only.
-The service will not inform registrants (s) of upcoming Parole Board interviews or the results of Parole Board interviews.
+The service will not inform registrants (s) of upcoming Board of Parole interviews or the results of Board of Parole interviews.
 Notification of that information requires the victim(s) to register with the Department's Office of Victim Assistance utilizing the form supplied by the District Attorney office or utilizing the form available on this site.